awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/lambda.rst

     * **Required:** You must provide a :guilabel:`Role Name`.
 Select a role associated with your account.
 You can choose either an existing role or a new role based on an AWS managed policy or your own managed policy.
 The role will be used to provide credentials for any AWS service calls the code in the function makes.
+Your account must have permission to run the IAM ListPolicies action, or the :guilabel:`Role Name` list will be empty and you will be unable to continue.
     * *Optional:* If your Lambda function accesses resources on an |VPC|, select the subnets and security groups.
     * *Optional:* Set any environment variables that your |LAM| function requires.
 The keys are